NavidBinAhmed/NavidBinAhmed/README.md

-# Full-Stack AI Research Scientist
+# Full-Stack AI Engineer

-👋 **Passionate Research Scientist in Full-Stack AI Engineering** from Bangladesh specializing in Python and JavaScript - **Python for AI use cases and Django-based web development** and **JavaScript for full-stack development** to add substantial business values that solve particular problems as a complete product.
+👋 *Passionate Full-Stack AI Engineer** from Bangladesh specializing in Python and JavaScript - **Python for AI use cases and Django-based web development** and **JavaScript for full-stack development** to add substantial business values that solve particular problems as a complete product.

 👨‍💻 Experiences: **Machine Learning** Engineering + **Full-Stack Software Development** Engineering + IoT Research & Development with 26 projects developed